matta-research-group/matta-research-group.github.io/team.md

 # Meet The Team

 examples
-- https://mol.dog for quantity of text for each team member
+- https://mol.dog or https://www.agslatergroup.com/team-4 have the right text:photo ratio for each team member

-- https://www.theochem.nl/team-members for round photos, clean layout, but i would allow more text for each person
+- https://www.theochem.nl/team-members i like the round photos, clean layout, but i would allow more text for each person (like the examples above)